jeremiethibeault/cheatsheet/ssh.md

 ### ssh-keygen

-Generates a pair (public-private) of SSH keys.
+- `ssh-keygen -t rsa` : Generates a pair (public-private) of RSA keys.

 ### ssh-add

-Adds a private key to the SSH agent.
+- `ssh-add my_key` : Adds a private key to the SSH agent.